-Scheduling minors and senior citizens couldn’t be easier!
+Scheduling minors and senior citizens couldn’t be easier with age rules!
 In many locations, your staff members who are under a legal age (minors) must be scheduled according to specific legal regulations.
 Commonly, these labor rules require minors to work on specific days (for example, only on Thursday, Friday, and Saturday), fewer than 1 shift per day (no doubles), or less than a certain number of hours per week.

 TimeForge makes compliance with these corporate, local, state, and national regulations easy!
 You and your Human Resources department can easy build age-specific rules, specifying when employees can, or cannot, work.